-- 50. The resolution from the States of Deliberation in July 2013 states that there should be a "consistent mechanism which Departments and Committees can use to record and collate data on the number and category made under the Code of Practice, including when exceptions are applied." - 51.
-It is recommended that requests under the Code be made in writing to the Policy Council by way of email to the following email address: information@gov.gg or hard copy letter sent to Sir Charles Frossard House.
-Requests will then be forwarded on promptly to the Department concerned. - 52.
-The Policy Council will record the request and whether any exception is applied when they are notified.
-Departments that respond directly are asked either to copy in information@gov.gg so that the response can be logged, or to keep their own log of requests.
+- 50. The resolution from the States of Deliberation in July 20131 states that there should be a consistent mechanism which Committees can use to record and collate data on the number and category made under the Code of Practice, including when exceptions are applied. - 51.
+It is recommended that requests under the Code be made in writing to the Office of the Policy & Resources Committee by way of email to the following email address: information@gov.gg or hard copy letter sent to Sir Charles Frossard House.
+Requests will then be forwarded on promptly to the service area concerned. - 52.
+The Office of the Policy & Resources Committee will record the request and whether any exception is applied when they are notified.
+Service areas or Committees that respond directly are asked either to copy in information@gov.gg so that the response can be logged, or to keep their own log of requests.
 A simple spreadsheet can be supplied from information@gov.gg for these purposes.